Feyerabend/cc/ch06/addition/algebra/README.md

 [^shift]: This was very much __close__ to the idea behind the interest in the beginning of the 80s around *logic programming*:
-You should be able to specify in code *what* should happend, rather then *how*.
+You should be able to specify in code *what* should happen, rather then *how*.

 ### Why Should You Care?